 What to do for the best will be a very personal thing, so although we have lots of suggestions and advice, make sure you do what you think is best.
-If you’re not sure what that is, our 24/7 helpline team are on hand to help you work through your options.
+If you’re not sure what that is, our free, confidential Helpline team are on hand to help you work through your options.

 When someone you know goes missing, it can be the beginning of an emotional rollercoaster.
 You could be feeling all sorts of emotions right now, including sadness, loss, guilt or anger.
 You might move quickly from one emotion to another, or have lots of feelings at once, leaving you feeling confused and emotionally vulnerable.

 We are here to try and help you and your family make sense of your feelings.
 Whatever you are feeling right now, you’re not alone.
 We are here to support you today, tomorrow and for as long as it takes, until your loved one has returned.

 Create a file for important documents and reference numbers and keep it somewhere safe.
 This could be in a document on your computer, or a note pad by the phone.